Why should we even use a natural deodorant?

 -

-Natural ingredients, which we recognize by existing in nature and even from using them in our kitchen.
+Natural ingredients, which we recognize because they exist in nature and even because we use them in our cooking.

 -

-A hydrating agent, such as coconut oil, cocoa butter or shea butter, so that we can apply them easily and at the same time moisturize the skin of this area.
+A moisturizing agent, such as coconut oil, cocoa butter, or shea butter, so that we can apply them easily and, at the same time, hydrate the skin in that area.

 -

-Something that neutralizes odors without blocking perspiration, like activated charcoal or clay.
+Something that neutralizes odors without blocking perspiration, such as activated charcoal or clay.

 -

-One of the most common ingredients in natural deodorants is baking soda, a natural and highly powerful odor neutralizing ingredient.
-However, more sensitive skins can react to this component, as it is alkaline and can unbalance the pH of some skins (it may not always happen, but only at some specific time).
-For this reason, we have created other formulas designed for the most sensitive and reactive skin.
+One of the most common ingredients in natural deodorants is baking soda, a natural and highly powerful ingredient for neutralizing odors.
+However, more sensitive skin may react to this component, as it is alkaline and can unbalance the pH of some skin types (this may not always happen, but only at specific times).
+Therefore, we have created other formulas designed for more sensitive and reactive skin.

-If baking soda is not a problem, you can try the Pink or the Tangerine.
-Both are highly effective and you can even go alternating odors, if you like both.
+If baking soda isn't a problem, you can try Rose , Tangerine , or Passion Fruit & Coconut .
+They are highly effective, and you can even alternate scents if you like both.

-If you have sensitive skin, then you should opt for Calm or by Sensitive.
-In the Calma, we replace the bicarbonate with magnesium.
+If you have sensitive skin, then you should choose the Soothing or Sensitive formula.
+In the Soothing formula, we replace bicarbonate with magnesium.
 Why does it work?
-Because deficiencies of this mineral can alter and worsen the odor of sweat.
-Magnesium also has a relaxing action, which makes us sweat less.
-It also contains activated charcoal, which removes impurities, toxins and oil.
-Already the sensitive contains zinc, for an anti-inflammatory and anti-bacterial action, a high absorption due to the pink clay, and soothing properties thanks to the essential oil of blue tansy.
+Because deficiencies in this mineral can alter and worsen sweat odor.
+Magnesium also has a relaxing effect, which makes us sweat less.
+It also contains activated charcoal, which removes impurities, toxins, and oil.
+The Sensitive formula contains zinc, for anti-inflammatory and antibacterial action, high absorption due to pink clay, and calming properties thanks to blue tansy essential oil.

-Now that you have all the information, you just have to choose the most suitable natural deodorant for your skin!
+Now that you have all the information, all you have to do is choose the natural deodorant that's best suited to your skin!